SLO Police Chief Deanna Cantrell quits suddenly

 Cantrell left her pistol, a Glock with a 6-round magazine, in the bathroom of an El Pollo Loco at about noon on July 10, 2019.
 A short time later, Cantrell realized she did not have her weapon and returned to the restaurant bathroom.
 The pistol was not there.

-Cantrell then claimed that she immediately reported her gun stolen, but several officers said her attempt to cover-up the theft of her gun risked officer safety and led to the search of the home of a man incorrectly identified as the person suspected of taking the chief’s gun.
+Cantrell then claimed that she immediately reported her gun stolen, but several officers said her attempt to coverup the theft of her gun risked officer safety and led to the search of the home of a man incorrectly identified as the person suspected of taking the chief’s gun.

-Typically, after a loaded police firearm is stolen, a be on the lookout (BOLO) is put out to area law enforcement not only to help quickly recover the stolen weapon, but also to protect officer and public safety.
+Typically, after a loaded police firearm is stolen, a be on the lookout (BOLO) is put out to area law enforcement, not only to help quickly recover the stolen weapon, but also to protect officer and public safety.

 However, for the first two hours, Cantrell conducted the investigation into her stolen gun without reporting the theft.
 It would be more than eight hours before a BOLO was issued.